mattgiguere/mattgiguere.github.io/_posts/2015-03-26-setting-up-python-on-ec2.md

 {% highlight sh %}
 pip install pandas --upgrade
+pip install numexpr --upgrade
 {% endhighlight %}

-One down side is that it takes a little over 9 minutes to execute.
-If you're willing to wait 9 minutes every time you start your cluster, then that is probably the best option for you.
-If not, another option is to use [miniconda][miniconda], a lightweight package that only contains conda and python, and then install only the necessary dependencies.
+One down side of simply upgrading the dependencies is that it takes ten minutes to execute.
+If you do not want to wait ten minutes every time you start up a cluster, another option is to use [miniconda][miniconda], a lightweight package that only contains conda and python, and then install only the necessary dependencies.
 I used miniconda when setting up travis-ci, which was covered briefly in [this post][bettercode].

+For now, I'm fine with waiting ten minutes to startup the cluster.

+###Running MPI on the starcluster

+Looking at the starcluster [Compile and run a "Hello World" OpenMPI program example][MpiHeWo], it looks like we need to run things as sgeadmin in order to use MPI.
+Indeed, when I tried running things as root, I got error message saying it couldn't access things in the root directory:

+{% highlight sh %}
+qrsh_starter: cannot change to directory /root/projects
+{% endhighlight %}

+The /root directory only exists on the master node.
+We need to run our code from somewhere in the /home directory, since that's the directory that is NFS mounted to all the nodes.
+This may also mean that upgrading pandas and numexpr only worked for the master node.

+###Putting it all together

-For now, I'm fine with waiting 9 minutes to startup the cluster.
-I made a script that will start up the cluster, and copy over all of the code and input data I want to use.
+I made a script that will start up the cluster, and copy over all of the code and input data I want to use, then start an MPI job.
 Here's what that script looks like:

 {% highlight sh %}
 #!/usr/bin/env bash